 A music therapy intern should expect to receive hands-on experience with supervision from a supervising board-certified music therapist to foster their skills in music therapy.
 This includes improving proficiency in various instruments, putting music therapy theories to use with patients and demonstrating these skills in the pediatric hospital setting.

 The intern will take on a full-time schedule working Monday through Friday from 8:30 a.m. to 5:00 p.m. for the duration of the internship period.
 This intensive schedule allows for the most immersive experience.
 The intern can expect to work with various patients spanning ages from infancy through adolescence.
-The intern will have the opportunity to work with patients of various diagnoses throughout the internship experience.
+The intern will have the opportunity to work with patients of different diagnoses throughout the internship experience.

 Interns will initially observe a supervising music therapist for a period of three to four weeks.
 This period may vary depending on the needs of the intern.
 After this observation period, music therapy students will be referred to individual patients primarily, with opportunities for small group sessions.
 A typical patient caseload for an intern will be between ten to fifteen patients.
-Individual sessions can last between thirty minutes up to an hour depending on the patient population.
-Group sessions will be set at an hour as it is not uncommon for patients to arrive late due to other treatment.
+Individual sessions can last between thirty minutes up to an hour, depending on the patient population.
+Group sessions will be set at an hour as it is not uncommon for patients to arrive late due to other treatments.
 Group sessions at ACH tend to be between three to five patients.

 Also, interns will attend all relevant child life and education departmental meetings and have the opportunity to participate in other events relevant to their growth as music therapists.